galette/galettedoc/source/plugins/maps.rst

 * **Address** is the style address for vector tiles, and the tiles address for raster ones, such as ``https://tile.openstreetmap.org/{z}/{x}/{y}.png``.
 * **Attribution** is the credit the provider requires.
 HTML is allowed.
 It is not a formality: data licences make it mandatory.
-A vector style usually carries its own credit, and the field can then be left empty.
 * **Maximum zoom** is the deepest zoom level the provider serves.
 Going past it displays empty tiles.
 * **Subdomains** lists the letters the ``{s}`` token of the address is replaced